arviz-devs/arviz/paper/paper.md

 # Acknowledgments

 We thank the PyMC3 Community — especially Adrian Seyboldt, Junpeng Lao, and Thomas Wiecki — as well as the Stan community — especially Allen Riddell .
-We also would like to extend thanks to the open source ArviZ contributors, and the contributors to the libraries used to build ArviZ — particularly xarray, matplotlib, pandas, and numpy.
+We also would like to extend thanks to all the ArviZ contributors, and the contributors of the libraries used to build ArviZ
+— particularly xarray, matplotlib, pandas, and numpy.

 # References